Prashu26/miniproject/README.md

 # miniproject
-The project contains landing page and login page
+The project contains landing page and login page.